Six major carmakers agree to phase out fossil-fuel vehicles by 2040, UK says - Up News Info

 Article content

-The world’s No. 4 carmaker, Stellantis, was also missing from the latest pledge, as were Japanese carmakers Honda and Nissan; Germany’s BMW and Korea’s Hyundai.
+The world’s No. 4 carmaker, Stellantis, was also missing from the latest pledge, as were Japanese carmakers Honda Motor Co Ltd and Nissan Motor Co Ltd; Germany’s BMW and Korea’s Hyundai Motor Co .

-The British government statement said a joint declaration would also be signed by companies including food retailer Sainsbury’s and cities around the world aiming to green their vehicle fleets.
+The British government statement said a joint declaration would also be signed by companies including food retailer Sainsbury’s and cities around the world aiming to make their vehicle fleets green.

-Cars, trucks, ships, buses and planes account for around a quarter of all global carbon emissions, data from the International Energy Agency showed, of which the bulk comes from road vehicles.
-(Reporting by Simon Jessop; Editing by Cynthia Osterman)
+(Reporting by Simon Jessop, William James and Nick Carey; Additional reporting by David Shepardson in Washington; Editing by Cynthia Osterman and Peter Cooney)